Authored by the expert who managed and guided the team behind the Spain Property Pack

 How will population growth and other factors impact property values in Malaga in 5 years?

-The property types and areas that will benefit most from these demographic trends are modern 2 to 3 bedroom apartments in well-connected districts like Teatinos-Universidad and Churriana, which appeal to young families and professionals seeking space at reasonable prices.
+The property types and areas that will benefit most from these demographic trends in Malaga are 2 to 3 bedroom family apartments in Teatinos-Universidad, and larger modern apartments or townhouses in Churriana and western Malaga, where the profile of incoming residents matches the housing stock and price range available.

 We made this infographic to show you how property prices in Spain compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.